Web, MP4, App, Pronunciation scored, Cheap for 1-2 months, ★★★★★

 Under Drills/Pronunciation Analysis, the site can listen and score your pronunciation.
 I recommend students start here, specifically with the drop down menus for Core Vocabulary and Numbers.
 Click the spelling on the screen to hide it, and just listen, wait for the red light, then repeat.
 Your rising scores encourage you to continue.
 The system gave me appropriate low scores in Arabic, which I do not speak, until I practiced enough to get middling scores, so it can help and motivate beginners.
 It gave me an occasional 100% for my intermediate Spanish accent, so its standard is not strict, and it may not help you polish an intermediate accent to an excellent one.

-Pronunciator has a very attractive graph of pitch, as musical notes; it is under a triangle ► at the far right of the Drills tab .
-Transparent has a variety of graphs on pitch, vowels, consonants, etc, which may give you more guidance, but Pronunciator lets you choose topics you want, so if you can afford both, get them.
+Pronunciator has a very attractive graph of pitch, as musical notes; it is under a triangle ► at the far right of the Drills tab.
+It only gives one or two notes per syllable, so it is not detailed enoughto show the rising and falling tones of Chinese.
+Transparent has more detailed graphs on pitch, vowels, consonants, etc, which may give you more guidance, but Pronunciator lets you choose topics you want, so if you can afford both, get them.

 Pronunciator is a good site for beginners and intermediate learners, because of the pronunciation feedback and the range of topics.
 Beginners do best to start with topics where pictures clearly show the meaning, and spellings can be hidden (by clicking the spelling on the screen): numbers, animals, colors, eating utensils, furniture, home appliances, bathroom, kitchen, insects, light sources, musical instruments, nationalities, shapes, tools, vehicles.
 Spelling normally distracts you from good pronunciation, since your mind tries to pronounce letters as they would be pronounced in your language.
 However the spelling is available to clarify whether the speaker is saying b, p, v, etc. Even for Chinese there is a Pinyin option, giving Roman letters which help with consonants, and accents which show tones (explained in free FSI and BBC courses and graphed in Transparent and Tellmemore courses).